shimspedy/sengov/content/florida/jared-moskowitz/_index.md

 inoffice: current
 twitter: JaredEMoskowitz
 ---
-Jared Moskowitz arrives in Washington with years of public service experience, delivering life-changing results to the people of Florida.
-During his first term, Moskowitz will work on initiatives to create jobs, improve schools, protect our democracy, strengthen support for Israel, and enact meaningful gun violence prevention legislation.
-Currently, Moskowitz serves on the House Oversight Committee and the House Foreign Affairs Committee.

 Moskowitz answered the call of public service and was elected to the Parkland City Commission when he was in law school.
 Right away, he began working for the people he was elected to serve by putting forward and delivering on pragmatic solutions regarding public safety and environmental protection.

 In 2012, Moskowitz was elected to the Florida Legislature, where he worked across party lines to deliver for his constituents, including passing bipartisan measures to make Florida’s schools safer, address climate change, support Israel, and implement animal welfare legislation.